24

 LISTRAC

-Fourcas Hosten surprised with its performance – earthy and spicy, sappy and strong backbone, well-balanced, tasty and fine aftertaste.
-You really taste terroir here.
+Fourcas Hosten surprised with its performance – earthy and spicy, sappy and strong backbone, well-balanced, tasty, and fine aftertaste.
+You taste terroir here.
 Splendid quality.
 89p.

-Clarke offered very nice nose of red berries and was round, soft and seductive.
+Clarke offered a very nice nose of red berries and was round, soft, and seductive.
 Also very nice on the palate with tasty cherry fruit.
 A crowd pleaser.
 88-89p.

-Fourcas Borie was earthy, strong with nice structure, depth and firm aftertaste.
+Fourcas Borie was earthy and strong with nice structure, depth, and firm aftertaste.
 88p.

 OK wines: Fourcas Dupre (87p)and Fonreaud (86p).